vrdelpino/Quantum-Computing-Experiments/README.md

 #### Running our first Q# program

-For the first Quantum Program I'm going to run a simulation of Bell test.
+For the first Quantum Program I'm going to run a simulation of [Bell Experiment].
 One of the main properties in Quantum Computing is [Quantum Entanglement] and [Quantum Superposition].

-In a nutshell, I will generate some Qubits in an initial state, perform some operations on them and test the results (which should match the physical laws for Quantum Computing)
+Qunatum Entanglement is in a nutshell the property in which two quantum particles are connected no matter their location.
+This would break some physical laws as it would mean information can be transported faster than speed light (this would happen if each particle would be located in a different corner of the universe).
+In order to test this property (called by Einstein "spooky action at distance") Bell created an experiment to confirm this "spooky action".
+This experiment will be the first program I will try in Quantum Computing

 When programming in Q# there are two main files needed: